drgulevich/microLLG/README.md

 **Basic usage:**

-1. Compile the C library (produces the dynamic library "libsky.so"):
+Compile the C library (produces the dynamic library "libsky.so"):

 $ make

-2. Run iPython interactive interface:
+Run iPython interactive interface:

 $ ipython

-3. Run the commands in iPython:
+Run the command in iPython

 [1] run sky.py

-Executes the Python code sky.py linked to the compiled C library "libsky.so".
+to execute the simulation with the Python code sky.py linked to the compiled C library "libsky.so",

 [2] run -i display

-to display the last frame, or
+to display the last frame, or,

 [3] run -i anim